efrecon/unsecret/README.md

 # unsecret

-Unsecret is an inverted wrapper: It will arrange to set the value of one or several environment variables from the content of files before starting a program.
+`unsecret` is an inverted wrapper: It will arrange to set the value of one or several environment variables from the content of files before starting a program.
 This is useful when you have a Docker image that can only be configured using environment variables, but you wish to transmit settings (secrets?) to the